 TEC is specifically designed for teens who are at least 17 years old or in their junior year of high school, although young adults and adults are also welcome to participate.

-- encounter Jesus Christ, risen and alive today,
+- Encounter the person of Jesus Christ, risen and alive today

-- meet others and share a faith journey with other teens and young adults,
+- Share a faith journey with other teens, young adults, and adults

 Believing that the death and resurrection of Jesus Christ is the core message of our Christian faith, we offer to youth and young adults the opportunity to encounter and integrate this Paschal Mystery at a time of passage into young adulthood.

 TEC is a recognized movement of the Roman Catholic Church, offering to youth and young adults an experience of the Paschal Mystery of Jesus.
 Through evangelization and catechesis, this intergenerational movement facilitates spiritual growth of youth and young adults with a community of adult mentors.
 TEC calls forth one’s goodness for service in the Church and world.

 You can use the emails provided below if you know who you wish to contact.